Pug Dog Club of Canada (PDCC)

 History and Legacy

-The Pug Dog Club of Canada (PDCC) stands as a cornerstone of the canine community, dedicated to the preservation and advancement of the Pug FCI standard 253 breed within the nation.
-Established in 1991 with official accreditation from the Canadian Kennel Club, the organization was founded to provide a unified voice for enthusiasts, breeders, and owners who share a profound appreciation for this ancient and charming companion.
-The club traces its roots to the breed's storied past, which dates back to 400 BC in China, where these dogs were cherished by Buddhist monks before eventually becoming the favored companions of European royalty, including Queen Victoria and the Duke of Windsor.
+The Pug Dog Club of Canada (PDCC) serves as the primary national organization dedicated to the preservation and advancement of the Pug FCI standard 253.
+Established in 1991 with formal accreditation from the Canadian Kennel Club, the organization was founded to provide a unified voice for enthusiasts, breeders, and owners across the country.
+The club draws inspiration from the breed's ancient origins, which trace back to China around 400 BC, where these dogs were cherished companions of Buddhist monks.
+Over the centuries, the breed transitioned from the imperial palaces of the East to the royal courts of Europe, eventually becoming a staple of the British aristocracy before finding a permanent home in the hearts of Canadian fanciers.

 Mission and Core Values